 “It’s all right, Phineas.
 We’re all safe,” Dr. Embry encouraged.

 “O-okay, I guess.”
-He thought for a moment then attempted to begin.
+He thought for a moment.
 After stuttering out a line about something seeming right in a way, Phineas went quiet and closed his eyes.
-He shook his head, hands twitching toward his ears as his face colored.
+He shook his head, hands twitching toward his ears as his face reddened.
 “I can’t remember right now.
 The voices are screaming at me.”

-Zacharias shifted then continued where the Schizophrenic left off, singing in a clear, perfect voice about answers coming unbidden and stories fully written, about how everybody shouts and how loud the noises in his head were.
-Then suddenly, his voice became soft as he sang about quiet and how he couldn’t hear the voices anymore, even though their mouths are moving.
-When he spoke about
+Zacharias shifted, then continued where Phineas had left off, singing in a clear, perfect voice about answers coming unbidden and stories fully written, about how everybody shouts and how loud the noises in his head were.
+Then his voice became soft as he sang about quiet and how he couldn’t hear the voices anymore, even though their mouths moved.

 He stopped singing at a gesture from his doctor, who nodded at Phineas.

 “Yes.”
 Phineas glanced at the large man.
 “I can’t believe you know the song.”